Monday, 12 August 2019

 14:00 - 14:30 Prof. Juanyu Yang, GLABAT, Beijing

-Electrocatalytic formation of silicon nanowires in molten salts for battery applications
+Electrocatalytic formation of silicon nanowires in molten salts

 14:30 - 15:00 Dr. Di Hu, University of Nottingham Ningbo China